jmcuneo/a2-shortstack/README.md

 ===

 ## Name list
 I made this website as a people list with function to add, remove, and edit people from the people list.
 This could be used as a party guest list, attendance list, and more.
 It also shows the time the person was added to the list as the generated field.
 There are 4 names in the test data.
 Just enter the person's name in the box and click submit to add someone to the list.
 Click delete to delete the person and finally click edit to edit the person's name.
+The generated fields are the unique id per name which is hidden, the added date, and the count of how many times an individual person is on the list.

 https://a2-brandonlui.glitch.me